-Vitality Corporate Services Limited provides management services to the Company including the recharge of expenses incurred on its behalf.
+Vitality Corporate Services Limited provides management services to the Company and recharges expenses incurred on its behalf.
 All staff costs incurred by Vitality Corporate Services Limited in respect of the Company branded products are allocated and recharged to the Company.
-The jurisdiction is the United Kingdom.
+The jurisdiction of the contract with VCSL is England and Wales.